cfpb/design-system/docs/pages/video.md

   * All cuts should be relevant, motivated, or in time with music or narration.
 Whenever possible, cut on the action.
 Each edit or transition needs a reason.

-  * Choose a variety of focal lengths, angles, focal distances and framing.
+  * Choose a variety of focal lengths, angles, focal distances, and framing.
 For example, do not use three medium shots in a row.
 This variation keeps the editing dynamic and visually interesting.

   * Avoid using shaky shots, improperly exposed footage, blurry or out-of-focus images, and jump cuts.